 Cars, filters, carpet, even clothes—there are some things people naturally know need to be replaced over time.

-Related: “Bigger Isn’t Always Better: What HVAC Size is Best?”
+Related: “Bigger Isn’t Always Better: What HVAC Size is Best?

 It might be time to replace your AC if:

-The life expectancy of your AC unit is 10-12 years, though it isn’t uncommon for them to last between 7-8 years.
-If your unit has reached 12 years of age, it’s time to consider installing a new air conditioner to ensure maximum efficiency.
+If your unit has reached 12 years of age, it’s time to consider replacing it.
 An older unit is far more likely to have serious problems, especially once we approach the summer’s extreme heat and high humidity.
 You don’t want to risk your AC going out when summer is in full swing.
+Not only that, but older ACs tend to be less efficient and can cost you more money in the long run.

 2) Your energy costs are getting higher.